NelsonPython/CTF_SIVBGR_2024/i_want_to_believe.md

 https://github.com/dtmsecurity/gift?ref=dtm.uk

-I downloaded the scripts and realized that I needed a filename.
+I downloaded the scripts and read the instructions.
 The second clue gives the filename:  All we know is that it's in the form of a text file named 'iwanttobelieve.txt'

 I ran this command:
 ```